aspiringsecurity/De-Transport-Monitor/README.md

 # Onyx Transport DAO

-Effective design, engineering, and delivery of blockchain technology-aided solutions for vehicles and citizens to make roads safer and better for everyone using predictive analytics and automation using Onyx, Biconomy, zksync Era Blockchain, Lens Protocol and Magic SDK.
+Goal: Effective design, engineering, and delivery of blockchain technology-aided solutions for vehicles and citizens to make roads safer and better for everyone using predictive analytics and automation using Onyx, Biconomy, zksync Era Blockchain, Lens Protocol and Magic SDK.
+Tracking transport securely, transparently and cost effectively using Web3 Digital Identity eco-system tools.

+Summary: Digital Identity Web3 tools to manage and enable connected vehicles for efficiency and sustainability, reduce fleet incidents, road accidents.

+Digital Identity Personas: The technical solution demonstrates capabilities which are pluggable, extendable to 4 different personas: Citizen, Police Officer, Dispatcher, Administrator

+Digital Identity based Capabilities:

+1. Citizen: → Ability to create SOS: incident created automatically, added to ICM (Investigative Case management)

+→ Create incident: Can directly create an incident/ticket on different categories.

+→ Track the status of the incident (in progress/complete)/navigate to details of the same.

+→ Provide feedback/view happiness review on the same.

+The citizen functionalities are also made available on the mobile, which can provide live interactivity.

+2. Police officer: A police officer can view incidents to which s/he is assigned. the ones new, in progress and can also upload evidence to close the same.
+S/he can view the same on the map and click on details to navigate further, view details, add details.
+All of this will be recorded in central investigative case management system.

+3. Dispatcher (assigning cases): Video analytics brings in capabilities of what you could understand form the vehicles/license plates and identify suspicious object/issues.

+4. Administrator /police head: As an administrator, the police head could get complete overview of :

+• Analytics of the police force, citizens

+• Analytics of the incidents

+• Understand social media trends.

+• Health summary of the police officer

+# Blockchain and Web3 Ecosystem

 Onyx, Biconomy, zksync Era Smart Contracts, Lens Protocol and Magic SDK: We are using Onyx, Biconomy, zksync Era Smart Contracts, Lens Protocol and Magic SDK for solving multiple challenges in investigative case management of road incidents for the admin role: sentiment analysis of a particular road incident for the admin role, social media text mining for a road incident and classification and severity of the incidents, early-stage incident response and prevention.